lsh0520/SR-GCL/README.md

 We release our pre-trained model in folder *models_graphtrans*.

-We also give our fine-tune log: srgcl_finetune_log.log fron which we got the results in our paper.
+We also give our fine-tune log: srgcl_finetune_log.log from which we got the results in our paper.